cipriantarta/django-logging/README.rst

 ==============

 A Django library that logs request, response and exception details in a JSON document.
-It users the python rotation mechanism to rotate the file logs, but the rotation files will be gziped.
+It uses the python rotation mechanism to rotate the file logs, but the rotation files will be gziped.

 Quick start
 ===========